-Minnesota Veterans for Progress (MVP) supports veterans, military service members, and their families, through education, advocacy and reconciliation.
+Minnesota Veterans for Progress (MVP) supports veterans, military service members, and their families through education, advocacy, and reconciliation.

-Minnesota Veterans for Progress (MVP) is a 501(c)(3) tax exempt organization incorporated on May 24, 2006 to support veterans, military service members, and their families.
+Minnesota Veterans for Progress (MVP) is a 501(c)(3) tax exempt organization incorporated in 2006 to support veterans and their families.
 The organization educates members and the public about veteran’s issues and supports initiatives and projects that address veteran’s needs.
-It also advocates forveteran’s issues, causes, and programs.
+It also advocates for veteran’s issues, causes, and programs.

 - Installing water wells in rural Cambodia for land mine victims.

 - Supporting ethnic schools and their students that are located in the poorest Provinces in Vietnam.

 - Building a Sewing Center in Siem Reap Province of Cambodia to empower rural women and help reduce sex trafficking of girls and young women.